Inside the life of a tech activist: abuse, gaslighting, but ultimately optimism

 When Block Party launched in public beta in January, it allowed Twitter users to mute accounts entirely, rerouting any messages from them into a separate folder that they can check as needed.
 Unlike Twitter itself, Block Party did not (and does not) rely on machine learning to filter out abusive content.
 Users can choose the types of accounts they’d like to block, which means that they could send tweets from new accounts, for example, straight to a lockout folder.
 Users could also recruit a “helper” to sift through the folder on their behalf if they needed to do so.

 Some skeptics have argued that Twitter could more or less replicate these tools.
 Or that AI could solve the problem.
 As Chou struggled to raise funding, a startup called Sentropy whose stated mission was “to protect digital communities from hate and harassment using AI,” raised $13 million from several VC firms.
 It didn’t seem to matter that according to the Pew Research Center, more than 40% of Americans have experienced some kind of online harassment.
+(It was acquired this summer by Discord, which then shut down Sentropy’s products.)
 Or that social media companies have been slow to take any action, and even those that have finally responded to pressure—like Twitter—have just scratched the surface.

 But the initial response to Block Party speaks for itself: Many power users found that the tool radically changed their Twitter experience.
 “Block Party has made a significant difference in my online life,” says Karla Monterroso, the founder of consultancy Brava Leaders and former CEO of nonprofit Code2040.
 “I notice that I no longer worry when I’m going to tweet something.
 Before I was like, ‘Okay, what are the repercussions?
 Do I have the emotional bandwidth?
 What do I need to do to protect myself?'”
 A few months back, one of Monterroso’s tweets about incarceration and marijuana went semi-viral.
 “I looked at my Block Party and it was, like, 96 accounts blocked,” she adds.